tchapi/brad/README.md

   - `uploads` (_to store the user uploads_)
   - `var/sessions` (_to store the user sessions — this allows to separate the cache from the sessions and deploy without logging out all the users if configured in the Symfony 2 application_)

-Links (symbolic) to these folders are created respectively in `web/` and in `app/` of your Symfony2 application.
+Links (symbolic) to these folders are created respectively in `web/` and in `app/` of your Symfony application.

 In the case of a Ghost blog, two folders are created as well :